JasonSCFu/Deploy-ML-Application-using-OpenShift/README.md

 ## Deploy-ML-Application-using-OpenShift

-Step by step hands-on tutorial for end-to-end ML model deployment process
+A step by step hands-on tutorial for end-to-end ML model deployment process

 ### Step 1: Create a simple NLP model using  01-Create-Claims-Classification.ipynb